rj14ng/traversal-lang/README.md

 # Traversal
 Repository for Rocco Jiang's Extended Project Qualification.
-Traversal is a simple text-based programming language specifically aimed at teaching young students basic CS concepts, with an intention to bridge the gap between visual block-based languages (e.g. Scratch) and text-based languages (e.g. Python).
+Traversal is a simple text-based programming language specifically aimed at teaching young students basic programming concepts, with an intention to bridge the gap between visual block-based languages (e.g. Scratch) and text-based languages (e.g. Python).

 ## Requirements
 The parser requires RPly.